pito111/qmk_firmware/keyboards/handwired/sk74key_modified_iso/keymaps/default_pretty/readme.md

-# The default keymap for breadboard devel keyboard
+# The default keymap for sk74key_modified_iso keyboard